IVSoftware/configuration-manager/README.md

     }
 ```

 **Subscribe to change events**

-Make sure that you go through the Designer.cs file and remove the lines that subscribe to control change events like `TextChanged` or `SelectionIndexChanged`.
-It's likely that these are the cause of the problem.
+Make sure that you go through the Designer.cs file.
+Either remove the existing handlers for control change events like `TextChanged` or `SelectionIndexChanged` entirely, _or_ at least go through those handlers making sure they don't do any writing to the configuration file.
+There's a real possibility that these can cause a race condition that could contribute to the problem you're seeing. *To be clear, it's perfectly ok to subscribe to an event multiple times to multiple handlers.
+If you choose to leave the existing handlers in place, don't let them write to your `SaveConfiguration` method.*
+___
 After the configuration is already loaded, subscribe to the events this way instead:

 ```
     private void SubscribeToEvents()